 I wanted to read this book for months.
 Last week I finally bought a paperback copy for myself.
 It took me just two days to finish reading it because it was difficult to keep it down.
 The book is a refreshing take on a teen love story.
-The narration of the story is straight forward, it doesn’t digress and it’s both from Eleanor as well as Park’s point of view.
+The narration of the story is straightforward, it doesn’t digress and it’s both from Eleanor’s as well as Park’s point of view.
 Both the characters do not fit the exact mold of stereotypes shown in high school stories maybe that’s why they are so relatable because in reality very few actually fit the clichés we read about teenagers.

-There are always such people around you especially in high school.
+There are always such people around you, especially in high school.
 It’s such little nuances that shine through in the book that keep you curious; you can’t wait to find out what going to happen next; it wasn’t what I had guessed.
-The inner conflicts the characters go through is portrayed so well that you feel all those emotions along with the characters and that is one of the reasons I liked this book so much.
+The inner conflicts the characters go through are portrayed so well that you feel all those emotions along with the characters and that is one of the reasons I liked this book so much.

-The plot of the book wasn’t overly complicated or dramatic in anyway but it leaves an impression on the reader, that’s for sure.
+The plot of the book wasn’t overly complicated or dramatic in any way but it leaves an impression on the reader, that’s for sure.
 The title of the book is the names of the two protagonists and the plot remains dedicated to them instead of going in other directions which has happened in the books I have read before.
 Overall I really enjoyed reading Eleanor and Park.
-It is not exactly a light read typical love story, there is a darker theme constantly underlining the plot and the tone of the novel.
+It is not exactly a light-read typical love story, there is a darker theme constantly underlining the plot and the tone of the novel.
 I am sure I will read this book again and enjoy it just as much as I did reading it the first time.